Person of independent means visa (Rentista)

-Tax residents are subject to personal income tax on their worldwide income, while non-residents pay taxes on their income sourced in Peru.
+Tax residents in Argentina are subject to personal income tax on their worldwide income, whereas non-residents are taxed on their Argentine-source income.

-Regarding corporate taxation, resident entities pay 29.5% tax on their worldwide net income.
-Capital gains and dividends received from foreign entities are included in taxable income, but a tax credit for foreign tax paid is usually available.
+Dividends received from resident entities are exempt from taxation.
+Those received from foreign companies are included in taxable income, but a tax credit for foreign tax paid may be available.

 This should not be construed as tax advice.
 We have access to a global network of qualified attorneys and accountants who can give you the proper advice for your particular circumstances.
 Contact us for further information.